fochoao/CPython/README.md

 Now associate PYD, PYC and PY files to C:\cpython\python.exe

-Reboot... that should do the work, revisiti none other Python versions are on the Path folders, if so, remove them.
+Reboot... that should do the work, revisit none other Python versions are on the "Path" folder, if so, remove any.

-That is all the configuration You need to do.
+That is all the configuration You need to do, with the build I made.

 # General Information